Shailey28/Campfire_Song_SBSP/README.md

 # Campfire_Song-SBSP
-I call this one, the campfire song song
+I call this one, the flickering flame song
-Let's gather 'round the campfire, and sing our campfire song Our C-A-M-P-F-I-R-E S-O-N-G song
-And if you don't think that we can sing it faster then you're wrong But it'll help if you just sing along
+Let's gather 'round the campfire, and sing our campfire song Our C-A-M-P-F-I-R-E S-O-N-G tune so strong as the nigth glows bright and the stars shine strong But It'll help if you just sing along
-Bum, bum, buuum...
+Bum, bum, baaa....